alexzavg/playwright-DIY/documentation/bug-report/BUG-001-api-accepts-empty-text.md

 ## Summary

 `POST /api/notes`, `POST /api/notes/:id/reply`, and `PATCH /api/notes/:id` all accept an empty string `""` as valid text.
-The frontend has HTML5 `required` validation, but the backend lacks server-side validation - empty content can be created via direct API calls.
+The frontend has validation, but the backend lacks server-side validation - empty content can be created via direct API calls.

 ## Environment